ΜClinux: History

 μClinux was originally created by D. Jeff Dionne and Kenneth Albanowski in 1998.
-Initially, they targeted the Motorola DragonBall family of embedded 68k processors (specifically the 68EZ328 series used in the Motorola PalmPilot) on a 2.0.33 Linux kernel.
+Initially, they targeted the Motorola DragonBall family of embedded 68k processors (specifically the 68EZ328 series used in the 3Com PalmPilot) on a 2.0.33 Linux kernel.
 After releasing their initial work, a developer community quickly sprang up extending their work to newer kernels and other microprocessor architectures.
 In early 1999, support was added for the Motorola (now NXP) ColdFire family of embedded microprocessors.
 ARM processor support was added later.

 Although originally targeting 2.0 series Linux kernels, it now has ports based on Linux 2.4 and Linux 2.6.
 The Linux 2.4 ports were forward ported from the 2.0.36 Linux kernel by Michael Leslie and Evan Stawnyczy during their work at Rt-Control.
 There were never any μClinux extensions applied to the 2.2 series kernels.

 Since version 2.5.46 of the Linux kernel, the major parts of μClinux have been integrated with the mainline kernel for a number of processor architectures.

 Greg Ungerer (who originally ported μClinux to the Motorola ColdFire family of processors) continued to maintain and actively push core μClinux support into the 2.6 series Linux kernels.
 In this regard, μClinux is essentially no longer a separate fork of Linux.

 μClinux had support for many architectures, and forms the basis of many products, like network routers, security cameras, DVD or MP3 players, VoIP phone or gateways, scanners, and card readers.

 Support for several of the original target architectures was dropped in 2018.
 The obsolete CPU architectures set to be removed in Linux 4.17 and subsequent releases included ADI Blackfin, Etrax CRIS, Fujitsu FR-V, Mitsubishi M32R, Matsushita/Panasonic MN10300, Imagination META (Metag), and Tilera TILE.

+Hardware projects

+The leanXCam was an open-source programmable smart camera used for industrial applications in the field of machine vision that ran under μClinux; the camera won an award at the 2008 VISION tradeshow.
+As of 2015, the project was discontinued.